 Shepard Umaschi received her MA in developmental psychology from Arizona State University and her PhD in counseling psychology from the University of Oregon.
-She completed her child clinical internship at the Boston Consortium in Clinical Psychology and a T32 postdoctoral research fellowship in developmental psychopathology at Brown Medical School.
-She joined the faculty at The Warren Alpert Medical School of Brown University (Department of Psychiatry and Human Behavior) in 2007.
+She completed her child clinical internship at the Boston Consortium in Clinical Psychology and a T32 postdoctoral research fellowship in developmental psychopathology at The Warren Alpert Medical School of Brown University where she joined the faculty in 2007 in the Department of Psychiatry and Human Behavior.

 Shepard Umaschi's research interests include the prevention and early intervention of externalizing behavior problems in young children, as well as the development and community dissemination of evidence-based practices.
 She also has an ongoing program of research to study predictors of parent engagement in preventive parenting interventions and to identify strategies to build parent engagement.

 - Herman, K., Reinke, W., Frey, A., & Shepard, S (2014).
 Motivational Interviewing in Schools: Strategies for engaging parents, teachers and students.
 NY: Springer Publishing.